Organising Institution

 Coordinating the transfer of liquid cargo from vessels at oil jetties, through pipelines, and into tank farms is a critical and complex port operation.
 Manual monitoring, disjointed systems, and information gaps can result in operational inefficiencies, underutilised infrastructure, delayed cargo transfer, and heightened safety and environmental risks.
 There is a growing need for a unified, real-time data-driven approach to optimise these transfer operations, enhancing visibility, safety, and throughput for all stakeholders.

-Anchor Port: Deendayal Port Authority, Gujarat
+Anchor Port: Deendayal Port Authority, Gandhidham

 Ports in India face significant delays in cargo evacuation due to reliance on ground-based systems such as cranes, trailers, and manual coordination.
 Congestion, downtime, and bottlenecks at the berth-to-yard interface extend vessel turnaround time, reducing overall operational efficiency.
 The challenge is to design an aerial cargo evacuation system leveraging drones, unmanned aerial vehicles (UAVs), and rotary-wing aircraft to accelerate cargo movement, ease ground congestion, and improve emergency response capacity in port operations